BarthPaleologue/Blog/content/posts/HXPBD/index.md

 It’s main advantage is that by targeting the angle between the triangles, the constraint becomes independent from stretching created by classic distance constraint.

-The main drawbacks are that the gradient derivation is horrendous, and is quite slow and unstable because of arcos function calls.
+The main drawbacks are that the gradient derivation is horrendous, and is quite slow and unstable because of acos function calls.
 You will get a lot of NaNs if you are not careful!

 I ended up implementing it anyway as an attempt to solve the collision issues that I will cover later.
 It did not change anything, but it is still a nice addition to the constraint bestiary.